Introduction

 except NegativeNumberError as e:

-How this works:
+print(e)How this works:

-• Define a custom exception NegativeNumberError to handle negative numbers.
+- Define a custom exception

 When executed:

-• If you enter -10, the program displays: “Error: Negative numbers are not allowed.”
+-10, the program displays: “Error: Negative numbers are not allowed.” - If you enter

-• If you enter ten, the program displays: “Error: Please enter a valid number.”
+ten, the program displays: “Error: Please enter a valid number.” - If you enter

-• If you enter 5, the program successfully performs the division and displays the result.
+5, the program successfully performs the division and displays the result.

 Else and Finally in Python